This article has links to products and services we recommend, which we may make a commission from.

 Imagine savoring pecan pie martinis, pecan-encrusted grouper, or a slice of White Russian pecan pie.

 These are some of the pecan specialties you’ll find on the Pecan Trail, Florence, SC.

 Originally known as a railroad hub, Florence is gaining fame as the home of the South Carolina Pecan Trail.
-Exploring the pecan trail is one of the best things to do in Florence SC.

 While exploring the food in South Carolina, we stopped in Florence for a nutty adventure.

 Discover the unique SC pecan trail, participating restaurants, and scrumptious flavored pecan specialties in Florence.

 Why Pecans Are Special to Florence and South Carolina

 While pecans are not native to South Carolina, pecan trees thrive in the state.

 We were surprised to learn that Florence was once home to the largest pecan shelling operation in the world.

 Even though the facility moved, the retail operation remains in Florence, at Young Plantations, a fun stop on the South Carolina Pecan Trail.